 from the navigation bar and click Normalization Packages.

-Click the View Signatures icon under the Actions column of the respective normalization package.
+Click the View Signatures icon under Actions column of the respective normalization package.

 Normalization Packages¶